dmweis/rplidar_driver/README.md

-# Rust driver for RPLIDAR A1
+# Rust driver for RPlidar A1

 This driver is based on [rplidar.rs](https://github.com/cnwzhjs/rplidar.rs) by [cnwzhjs](https://github.com/cnwzhjs) with some merges from [A fork](https://github.com/RoboticsTeam4904/rplidar.rs) by [RoboticsTeam4904](https://github.com/RoboticsTeam4904).